dwu359/ml-portfolio-optimization/README.md

 We utilized supervised/unsupervised models useful for the time series datasets.
 Our current models include K-means clustering for unsupervised and Autoregressive Integrated Moving Average (ARIMA) for supervised.
+The stock data has been divided into two sets: training data covering the period from 2018 to 2022, and test data for the year 2023.

 We chose K-means particularly because it is simple and fast, and we did not feel the need to obtain probabilities from a soft clustering model like GMM.
 We plan